scott-vincent/message-bus/README.md

    Start two copies of VisualStudio.
 Run KitchenConsole in one and OrderingApi in the other.

    Use the Swagger page to place an order.
 Click "Try it out" and Post an order.
+View the KitchenConsole output window to see what happened.

 1. Use AWS CLI to see what Topics and Queues have been created